ProPublica: Many of the uber-rich pay next to no income tax

 Using perfectly legal tax strategies, many of the uber-rich are able to whittle their federal tax bills down to nothing or close to it.
 Soros went three straight years without paying federal income tax; billionaire investor Carl Icahn, two, ProPublica finds.

+The rich can reduce their tax bills through the use of charitable donations or by avoiding wage income (which can be taxed at up to 37%) and benefiting instead mainly from investment income (usually taxed at 20%).

-The findings are sure to heighten the national debate over the vast and widening inequality between the very wealthiest Americans and everyone else.
+ProPublica’s findings are likely to heighten the national debate over the vast and widening inequality between the very wealthiest Americans and everyone else.

+President Joe Biden, in seeking revenue to finance his spending plans, has proposed higher taxes on the wealthy.
+Biden wants to raise the top tax rate to 39.6% for people earning $400,000 a year or more in taxable income, estimated to be fewer than 2% of U.S. households.
+The top tax rate that workers pay on salaries and wages now is 37%.

+Biden is proposing to nearly double the tax rate that high-earning Americans pay on profits from stocks and other investments.
+In addition, under his proposals, inherited capital gains would no longer be tax-free.

+The president, whose proposals must be approved by Congress, would also raise taxes on corporations, which would affect wealthy investors who own corporate stocks.

-ProPublica reports that the tax bills of the rich are especially low when compared with their soaring wealth — the value of their investment portfolios, real estate and other assets.
+ProPublica reported that the tax bills of the rich are especially low when compared with their soaring wealth — the value of their investment portfolios, real estate and other assets.

+ProPublica's data “reveals that the country’s wealthiest, who have profited handsomely during the pandemic, have not been paying their fair share of taxes,” Sen. Ron Wyden, D-Ore., who leads the tax-writing Senate Finance Committee, said at the start of a hearing on the IRS' budget with Commissioner Charles Rettig.

+Wyden has proposed legislation that would tighten enforcement of tax collection against wealthy individuals and corporations that use artifices and loopholes to skirt paying taxes.